fenestbuc/kubar-SCF/README.md

 # Technological Implementation Details

 ## Smart Contract Architecture
-- **Design and Optimization**: The smart contracts, deployed on the Substrate framework for the appchain and Polygon zkEVM for the Zero Knowledge based funcitonalities, are optimized for gas efficiency and security.
-They encompass various functionalities, including staking processes, invoice financing, and payment distributions.
+- **Design and Optimization**: The smart contracts, deployed on the Substrate framework for the appchain are optimized for gas efficiency and security.
+They encompass various functionalities, including invoice financing, and payment distributions.

 ## Integration with AI/ML Microservices
 - **API Gateway for Microservices**: A secure and efficient API gateway facilitates communication between the blockchain infrastructure and AI/ML microservices.
 This integration ensures real-time data processing and decision-making based on sophisticated AI algorithms.